 These cereals can be hydrated with 30 varieties of milk.
 Regular milk – whole, semi and skimmed are all free with your bowl.
-Premium milks are an additional 40p and include organic options plus coconut, rice, almond and many flavour varieties.
-There’s also a choice of 20 toppings to jazz up your cereal which range from healthy fresh fruit, nuts and berries to sweet treats like Oreos, peanut butter cups and marshmallows.
+Premium kinds of milk are an additional 40p and include organic options plus coconut, rice, almond and many flavour varieties.
+There’s also a choice of 20 toppings to jazz up your cereal which ranges from healthy fresh fruit, nuts and berries to sweet treats like Oreos, peanut butter cups and marshmallows.
 Toppings are 60p each.

 The interior favours a vintage style which has been designed by Sara Lewin with a bowl of Lucky Charms as the inspiration.
-You’ll just love the Formica furniture, vintage kitchen cabinets and original 1970s yellow kitchen which have been reshaped as a bar.
+You’ll love the Formica furniture, old kitchen cabinets and original 1970s yellow kitchen which have been reshaped as a bar.

 The café is spread over two floors so make sure you also check out the basement which also has a cute little alcove den.
 There’s enough space for 50 people in total spread over both levels.